inkarkat/git-extensions/etc/hubcheats-submodules.md

   paste the submodule PR references / changes into the description text

 ## integrate submodule changes first
-`git ofetch; hub subsamebrdo --no-pager --no-git-color reintegratetom` (`hub reintegratetom` if you want to do this submodule by submodule)
+`git ofetch; hub subsamebrdo --no-git-color --no-header --no-pager reintegratetom` (`hub reintegratetom` if you want to do this submodule by submodule)
 ## then update integration build after submodules have been reintegrated
 a) amends to short-lived feature: `git amenu && git opush -f`
 b) maintain history of how the feature grew: `git cu -m 'feat-4711 has been reintegrated [into submodule(s)]' && git opush`